INSTRUCTORS

 Passionate about ensuring a well-rounded and thorough education in Chinese martial arts, Shifu Zak is involved in organizing many other cultural events such as Chinese Medicine workshops, Qi Gong, Taijiquan and Tea exhibitions.
 He is a fully qualified Chinese medicine practitioner, practicing in the UK.
 He uses this knowledge to attain a deeper understanding of Chinese martial arts and passes on this knowledge to his disciples.
 His passion and pursuit for Chinese Martial Arts, in addition to his belief that learning and progress should never stop, has led him to learn and teach Wudang Taijiquan in addition to Wing Chun.

-Si Hing Mohammad Khodsetan
+Si Hing Ngaio Ballard

 Si Hing Craig Chisholm